 I’ve always felt he’s ruined things for his younger sister.
 Here we are, trying to look at colleges and had planned a whole weekend… Our daughter, who’s a great kid and good student, was having health problems, and I always wonder if it was connected to the stress of her brother’s illness and all the uncertainty he has caused.
 She was first diagnosed with Lyme disease then later with chronic fatigue syndrome with fibromyalgia.
 We’ll never know her diagnosis for sure, but she became depressed from not feeling well, always feeling tired and run down, and it finally got to her. (qtd. in Widdifield and Widdifield 47).

 When Tomas is at home, Kerri says, the family often feels as if they are “walking on eggshells.”
-Their home is not always a place of calm and peace because of Tomas, clearly not an environment conducive for entertaining friends much less healing.
+Their home is not always a place of calm and peace because of Tomas, clearly not an environment conducive to entertaining friends much less healing.

 In another scenario in which parental attention is diverted to the child who is acting out, siblings may subsume their own problems for fear of causing their parents more heartbreak.
 But unaddressed or unresolved emotional issues can bloom into larger problems.
 Still, other siblings use the shift in attention to engage in risky behaviors while remaining under the diverted radar of parents who are emotionally and logistically consumed.